selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study3/media/image13.png

-Signup for a BBGLab account may be required.
 The cBioportal Mutation Mapper window is shown in screenshot 14.

-After login, the downloaded file can be chosen, genome standard (GRCH37) selected, and visualisation selected at the bottom, as on screenshot 15.
+Note for this TCGA dataset the reference genome GRCH37 selected.

+The mutations file is uploaded using the 'Choose File' button, then we click Visualise [screenshot 15].

 .. container:: example-box